Stable homology isomorphisms for the partition and Jones annular algebras: Jones annular algebras

 \begin{lemma} Let $T \subset C_n$.
 The intersection is the $R$-span of those partitions which have an edge between vertices $i'$ and $(i+1)'$ whenever $i \in T$.
 This intersection is nonzero if and only if $T$ is innermost. \end{lemma}

 \begin{proof} The first claim is immediate.
-For the second claim, there exists an annular link state $q$ with an arc between $i'$ and $(i+1)'$ for each $i \in T$ provided that no distinct elements $i \neq j$ in $T$ have $i = j+1$ or $j= i+1$ (both of the conditions of Definition \ref{def:AnnularLinkState} holding trivially, since the open cyclic interval $(i,i+1)$ is empty).
-If such a $q$ exists, then by Proposition \ref{prop:JCellular} there exists a diagram whose right link state is $q$ (for example, $C_{q,q}^{1_{C_t}}$). \end{proof}
+For the second claim, note first that if $T$ is not innermost then a partition in $\bigcap_{i \in T} J_i$ must have a part of cardinality at least three, and hence certainly cannot be annular.
+Conversely, if $T$ is innermost, then consider the collection $q$ of subsets of $C_n$ which consists of pairs $\{i,i+1\}$ for each $i \in T$ and singletons $\{s\}$ for each $s \in C_n$ which is not equal to $i$ or $i+1$ for some $i \in T$.
+If $T$ is innermost, then $q$ is a partition, and is automatically annular (both of the conditions of Definition \ref{def:AnnularLinkState} holding trivially, since the open cyclic interval $(i,i+1)$ is empty), and Proposition \ref{prop:JCellular} implies there exists a diagram whose right link state is $q$ (for example, $C_{q,q}^{1_{C_t}}$). \end{proof}